wajidhabib/dwmf-for-removal-of-random-valued-impulse-noise/README.md

 # Directional Weighted Median Filter for Removal of Random-Valued Impulse Noise

-Implementation of paper "A new directional weighted median filter for removal of random-valued impulse noise" by Yiqiu Dong and Shufang Xu
+Implementation of paper "A new directional weighted median filter for removal of random-valued impulse noise" by Yiqiu Dong and Shufang Xu [1]
-[1] Y. Dong and S. Xu, “A new directional weighted median filter for removal of random-valued impulse noise,” IEEE signal processing letters, vol. 14, no. 3, pp. 193–196, 2007.

 ## Summary